igalakhov/SoftdevP04/README.md

 ### What is this project?

-The OEI is an online repository of forumula's to generate integer sequences.
+The OEIS is an online repository of forumula's to generate integer sequences.
 It's often interesting to input in random integers, and see what equations can generate the inputted integers.

 Our app visualizes this using a system of nodes and links.